tiagomnh/THProgressView/README.md

 ## Installation

+The preferred way is through [CocoaPods](http://cocoapods.org/?q=THProgressView).
+Just add the following line to your Podfile:

+`pod 'THProgressView', '~> 1.0'`

-Drag the contents of `THProgressView/` into your project.
+You can also do it manually by dragging the contents of `THProgressView/` into your project.

 ## Usage